Feat-FeAR/logSpace/content/docs/setups/bash_prompt.md

 {{< hint info >}}
 __NOTE__
 `set` and `env` are used to list all the currently assigned _shell_ and _environment_ variables, respectively.
-While environment variables are inherited by all child processes (including sub-shells), shell variables are not (they exist only inside the current shell).
+While environment variables are inherited by all child processes (including sub-shells), shell variables are not (i.e., they exist only inside the current shell).
 A shell variable becomes an environment one when exported through the `export` command.
 Normally, __prompt variables are just _shell_ variables__ but, even when we want to make them available to child processes, __they do not need to be exported__.
-This is because they are typically encoded in the `~/.bashrc` startup file, which is used by any new sub-shell to reinitialize prompt-related settings (see below).
+This is because they are typically encoded in the `~/.bashrc` startup file (or in some other config file), which is used by any new sub-shell to reinitialize prompt-related settings (see below).
 {{< /hint >}}

 In addition, there is also the related `PROMPT_COMMAND` shell variable, which stores a command to be executed _before_ Bash displays `PS1`.